sebastianconcept/tpe/README.md

 ## General design notes

-1. Input doesn't have headers.
-Valid input is just data without using the first row for headers.
+1. Input have headers.
+Valid input is a first row of headers followed by data about the supported operations in rows.
 2. Valid fields are `type, client, tx, amount` in that order as per specs.
 3. Not considering previous historical state for the accounts.
 When instantiating an account for a client, I'm assuming all quantities are at 0 and the account is not locked.
 To improve this, it would be necessary to access the database where this history is stored and reimplement the function `get_account_for(client_id: OID)` accordingly.
 4. Nor withdrawals nor deposits can be processed for locked accounts.